Arweinydd Cwricwlwn /Curriculum Leader:

 Staff yr Adran /Department Staff:

-- Mrs D Jones
+- Mrs Deborah Jones

 Cyfnod Allweddol 3 / Key Stage 3

-At KS 3 pupils are taught in form classes.
-Pupils receive four hours a fortnight of Welsh lessons on their timetables.
-They have the opportunity to improve their skills of speaking, reading and writing in their lessons.
-They participate in individual work, pair work and group discussions to improve their knowledge of Welsh and learn about the Welsh culture.
+At KS3 pupils have the opportunity to study the topics of school, family and friends, animals, tv/film, hobbies and leisure time, travelling, area, the high street, the environment, the weather, directions, food, holidays and trips and fashion.
+Pupils study different types of texts, e.g. poems, letters, diaries etc. Pupils participate in individual work, pair work and group discussions to improve their knowledge of Welsh and learn about the Welsh culture.
 Pupils are taught to use a variety of tenses, change the person of the verb, provide opinions and reasons, create well-structured pieces of work, include useful Welsh phrases and idioms and to write for a purpose.
 Pupils present their knowledge in oral presentations and conversations and learn techniques to improve their reading skills.
-Pupils revisit key information covered in their primary schools and then improve their knowledge of Welsh further.
-Homework is set once a week and pupils are assessed in tests, class work tasks, homework tasks and at the end of year examination.
-Pupils take part in the School Eisteddfod at KS3 and they participate in the school’s Welshness Week activities.
-In Year 9, pupils have the opportunity to attend The Urdd Glan-llyn Centre in Bala to practise their Welsh skills.

 Cyfnod Allweddol 4 / Key Stage 4

 Pupils are following the WJEC’s new GCSE for Welsh as a Second Language.
 Pupils are taught in classes with pupils of similar ability.
-In Year 10, pupils receive four hours a fortnight of Welsh lessons and in Year 11 pupils receive three hours a fortnight of Welsh lessons.
+In Year 10, pupils receive three hours a fortnight of Welsh lessons and in Year 11 pupils receive four hours a fortnight of Welsh lessons.
 The new examination is a skills-based examination.
 Pupils’ skills and ability in Welsh are assessed under examination conditions in four units worth 25% each of the GCSE.
 All four units are examined in Year 11.
+Fifty per cent of the total marks are examined in speaking and listening assessments in the spring term of Year 11.
+Pupils are expected to speak in Welsh with spontaneity about a topic of study.
+Pupils are examined in groups for their speaking examination.
+Pupils also respond verbally in their groups to visual stimuli.
+A further fifty per cent of the total marks are examined in two reading and writing examination papers in the summer term of Year 11.
+Pupils have the opportunity to improve their skills of speaking, reading and writing in their lessons.
+They participate in individual work, pair work and group discussions to improve their knowledge of Welsh and learn about the Welsh culture.
+Key stage 4 pupils participate in the school’s Welshness Week activities.

-Amlinelliad y Cwrs / Course Outline:
+Amlinelliad y Cwrs TGAU / GCSE Course Outline:

 Bwrdd Arholi / Exam Board: CBAC/WJEC